Measure and integration on Boolean algebras of regular open subsets in a topological space: Measurable functions and change of variables

 To see how the hypothesis of Proposition \ref{comeasurability.lemma}(b) could fail, suppose $(\psi\circ \phi)^{-1}(\partial\sC)$ contained an open subset $\sO$.
 (Clearly, this could only happen if $\psi\circ \phi$ was not an open function.) \ Then $\sO\subseteq (\psi\circ \phi)^\leftarrow (\sC)$ and $\sO\subseteq (\psi\circ \phi)^\leftarrow (\neg\sC)$; so that $(\psi\circ \phi)^\leftarrow (\neg\sC)$ and $(\psi\circ \phi)^\leftarrow (\sC)$ would be non-disjoint, and hence $(\psi\circ \phi)^{\leftarrow}(\neg\sC) \not\subseteq \neg (\psi\circ \phi)^{\leftarrow}(\sC)$.

-If $\phi:\sX\into\sY$ is merely {\em co}measurable, but not measurable, then we cannot use $\phi$ to ``push forward'' a credence $\mu$ from $\sX$ to $\sY$ as in Proposition \ref{change.of.variables}.
+If $\phi:\sX\into\sY$ is merely {\em co}measurable, but not measurable, then we cannot use $\phi$ to ``push forward'' a content $\mu$ from $\sX$ to $\sY$ as in Proposition \ref{change.of.variables}.
 Nevertheless, Proposition \ref{comeasurability.lemma}(a) still allows us to ``push forward'' {\em integration} with respect $\mu$.
 To see this, suppose $\sZ=\Real$ and $\gC=\gE$ (the Boolean algebra of elementary functions from Example \ref{X:algebra}(a)).
-If $\phi:\sX\into\sY$ is $(\gA,\gB)$-comeasurable, and $g:\sY\into\Real$ is $(\gB,\gE)$-measurable, then Proposition \ref{comeasurability.lemma}(a) says that $g\circ\phi$ is $(\gA,\gE)$-comeasurable; hence $\dI^\mu_\sA[g\circ\phi]$ is well-defined for any $\sA\in\gA$.
-This sort of computation plays a key role in \cite{PivatoVergopoulos16}, where $g$ is interpreted as a ``utility function'', and $\dI^\mu_\sA[g\circ\phi]$ is interpreted as ``expected utility''.
+If $\phi:\sX\into\sY$ is $(\gA,\gB)$-comeasurable, and $g:\sY\into\Real$ is $(\gB,\gE)$-measurable, then Proposition \ref{comeasurability.lemma}(a) says that $g\circ\phi$ is $(\gA,\gE)$-comeasurable; hence $\integral_{\sA} g\circ\phi \dmu$ is well-defined for any $\sA\in\gA$.
+This sort of computation plays a key role in the companion papers \cite{SEU_continuous,ImperfectPerception}, where $\mu$ represents the ``beliefs'' of a rational agent, $g$ represents this agent's ``utility function'', and $\integral_{\sA} g\circ\phi \dmu$ is interpreted as ``expected utility''.

 \refstepcounter{thm} \paragraph{Remark \thethm.} The fact that the function $\phi$ is both continuous {\em and} open is crucial in Lemma \ref{measurability.lemma} and Proposition \ref{change.of.variables}.
 But a continuous function $\phi$ need not be open to induce a Boolean algebra homomorphism.
 To see this, note that any clopen subset of a topological space $\sX$ is a regular open set.
 The collection of all clopen sets of $\sX$ is a Boolean subalgebra of $\gR(\sX)$, in which the Boolean operations of $\gR(\sX)$ agree with the standard set-theoretic operations of union, intersection, and complementation.
 Let $\sX$ and $\sY$ be two topological spaces, and let $\clop(\sX)$ and $\clop(\sY)$ be their Boolean algebras of clopen sets.
 If $\phi:\sX\into\sY$ is {\em any} continuous function, then it easy to verify that $\phi$ is measurable with respect to $\clop(\sX)$ and $\clop(\sY)$, and $\phi^{-1}:\clop(\sY)\into\clop(\sX)$ is a Boolean algebra homomorphism.